Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

 In the last step the parts of the case are put together:

-* Put the topside part in the backside part
+* Put the top side part in the back side part
 * Connect the Ambient Light Bricklet with the Master Brick

 .. image:: /Images/Kits/weather_station_construction_top_to_back_350.jpg